sr6033/cputemp/README.md

 # cputemp.sh
-The script checks your CPU temperature every 15 minutes and gives you a notification if the temperature is higher that 50'C. To make this script run in the background always, type the following command in your terminal:
+The script checks your CPU temperature every 15 minutes and gives you a notification if the temperature is higher that 50'C. You can change the temperature to your requirements.
+To make this script run in the background always, type the following command in your terminal:

 > sudo nohup ./cputemp.sh &